Healthdirect Free Australian health advice you can count on.

 Skin conditions can be caused by:

-Skin conditions can also be genetic, and sometimes occur due to problems with the immune system.
-Smoking, drinking alcohol, and some medications may worsen your skin condition.
+Skin conditions can also occur due to problems with the immune system.
+Smoking, drinking alcohol, and some medicines may worsen your skin condition.

 Moles, lesions, and skin cancer

-Skin cancer occurs when skin cells are damaged, for example, by too much ultraviolet light from the sun.
-You may have a higher risk of skin cancer if:
+Skin cancer occurs when skin cells are damaged, for example, by too much ultraviolet radiation from the sun.
+Your risk of skin cancer increases with age, and factors like sunburn, tanning, and using solariums.

 Common skin cancers include: